Flight-Free-UK/flight_free_uk_website/source/posts_travel/corsica.html.markdown

 date: 2023-05-29T16:32:11.293Z
 cover_image: /images/uploads/ajaccio-corsica_canva.jpg
 summary: For a slightly more adventurous holiday, how about a ferry and train combo to the Mediterranean island of Corsica?
-Claire and Andy Gilbert tell us how.
+The Gilbert family tells us how.
 author: FlightFree UK
 read_time_minute: 4
 ---